 Table 1.1.1.
 Total number of headboats in the Gulf participating in the SRHS 2010-2015.
-These totals include both federally permitted and state permitted vessels participating in the survey.
-3 Table 2.1.1.
+These totals include both federally permitted and state permitted vessels participating in the survey Table 2.1.1.
 Required data reporting elements for charter vessels participating in MRIP For-Hire Survey.
-8 Table 2.2.1.
-Required data reporting elements for headboats participating in the SRHS 11 Table 3.3.1.
-Number of Gulf charter vessel angler trips, by state, 2011-2015 22 Table 3.3.2.
-Gulf headboat angler days, by state, 2011-2015.
-23 Table 3.3.3.
-2014 business activity (thousands of 2014 dollars) associated with charter vessel trips in the Gulf.
-25 Table 3.4.1.
-Unique number of federally permitted vessels possessing valid and renewable charter/headboat permits and commercial permits in the Gulf.
-26 Table 3.4.2.
-Number of valid and renewable permits held by charter vessels in the Gulf of Mexico.
-28 Table 3.4.3.
-Number of valid and renewable permits held by charter vessels in the Florida Key (Monroe County) as of May 28, 2015 's 29 Table 3.5.1.
-Summary of the existing monitoring tools currently implemented in commercial reef fish and coastal migratory pelagic fisheries of the Southeast Region.
-33
+Table 2.2.1.
+Required data reporting elements for headboats participating in the SRHS Table 3.3.1.
+Number of Gulf charter vessel angler trips, by state, 2011-2015 Table 3.3.2.
+Gulf headboat angler days, by state, 2011-2015 Table 3.3.3.
+2014 business activity (thousands of 2014 dollars) associated with charter vessel trips in the Gulf Table 3.4.1.
+Unique number of federally permitted vessels possessing valid and renewable charter/headboat permits and commercial permits in the Gulf Table 3.4.2.
+Number of valid and renewable permits held by charter vessels in the Gulf of Mexico Table 3.4.3.
+Number of valid and renewable permits held by charter vessels in the Florida Keys (Monroe County) as of May 28, 2015 Table 3.5.1.
+Summary of the existing monitoring tools currently implemented in commercial reef fish and coastal migratory pelagic fisheries of the Southeast Region Table D1.
+List of essential data elements as recommended by the Technical Data Committee at their September 2016 meeting Table 2.
+Data elements recommended by the Technical Data Committee at their September 2016 meeting Table 3.
+Data elements not recommended by the Technical Data Committee at their September 2016